stulacy/personal-website/content/home/about.md

 # Biography

+I'm a data scientist interested in applying machine learning to some of the biggest challenges facing society.
+In my current role I work on high resolution air quality measurements recorded from low-cost sensors.
-I'm a Research Fellow in the Epidemiology and Cancer Statistics Group at the University of York.
-My research is focused on applying machine learning techniques to health informatics and I'm currently working on developing complex predictive survival and multi-state models of haematological malignancies.
-I have an interest in software development, and in particular developing statistical tools such as packages for R. I also dabble in sports statistics.
+Previously I have applied machine learning to form complex survival models of haematological malignancies and analysed movement disorder data from neurodegenerative conditions.
+I also have an interest in software development, and in particular developing tools for others to use, such as statistical packages in R and interactive dashbaords.
+My main tools are R, probabilistic machine learning in Stan, and PyTorch.